TakafumiSakagami/cpiaengine/README.md

 ###  bn::core::update();

-Progresses the frame.
+Progresses the frame by 1.
 Think of it as finalizing everything above.

-Must be specified every time.
+Must be specified every time you wish the game to catch up to the code fed to it.

 ### fade::out_fast();